Pawn Shop Gold & Precious Metals

-Pure silver, also called fine silver, is relatively soft, very malleable and easily damaged so it is commonly combined with other metals to produce a more durable product.
-Sterling silver can range from bright white to grayish white, and can have a matte or shiny finish.
+Pure silver, also called fine silver, is relatively soft, very malleable and easily damaged, so it is commonly combined with other metals to produce a more durable product.
+Sterling silver can range from bright white to grayish white and can have a matte or shiny finish.
 It is usually combined with other metals such as copper to boost its strength.
-Sterling Silver must contain at least 92.5% pure silver, which is why it’s stamped by .925
+Sterling Silver must contain at least 92.5% pure silver, which is why it’s stamped .925

 Stainless Steel: Shiny and strong, stainless steel rings can be polished to take on many different looks, from matte to chrome.

-Titanium: Titanium is a natural element with black, silver, grey or white in color.
+Titanium: Titanium is a natural element and can be black, silver, grey or white in color.
 It is the hardest natural metal in the world.
-Though it is light weight, titanium is the strongest and most scratch resistant metals available for wedding rings, but cannot be resized once made.
+Though it is lightweight, titanium is the strongest and most scratch resistant metals available for wedding rings, but it cannot be resized once made.

 Tungsten Carbide: a steel gray, white or black metal whose strength and high melting point makes Tungsten a favorite in the arms industry.
-It is harder than gold allows and is hypo allergenic.
-It is the most popular alternative metal for men’s wedding bands, and cannot be resized.
+It is harder than gold alloys and is hypoallergenic.
+It is the most popular alternative metal for men’s wedding bands, but cannot be resized.

-Palladium: One of the rarest metals in the world, Palladium is a member of the platinum group metals.
-These metals area ls referred to as noble metals due to their superior ability to withstand corrosion and oxidation.
+Palladium: One of the rarest metals in the world, Palladium is a member of the platinum group of metals.
+These metals are referred to as noble metals due to their superior ability to withstand corrosion and oxidation.